sgnn7/cortex/README.md

     inbox=http://www.reddit.com/message/unread/.json?feed=my-long-personal-hash&user=my-username

 Of course you can also just keep cortex as it is and browse the global reddit frontpage as usual.
-Check the output of `cortex --doc` for more information about the syntax.
+See the cortex(1) manpage for more information about the syntax and keybindings.

 ## Screenshots